Mind the Context: Attention-Guided Weak-to-Strong Consistency for Enhanced Semi-Supervised Medical Image Segmentation: Abstract

 \section{Abstract}

 Medical image segmentation is a pivotal step in diagnostic and therapeutic processes, relying on high-quality annotated data that is often challenging and costly to obtain.
 Semi-supervised learning offers a promising approach to enhance model performance by leveraging unlabeled data.
 Although weak-to-strong consistency is a prevalent method in semi-supervised image segmentation, there is a scarcity of research on perturbation strategies specifically tailored for semi-supervised medical image segmentation tasks.
 To address this challenge, this paper introduces a simple yet efficient semi-supervised learning framework named Attention-Guided weak-to-strong Consistency Match (AIGCMatch).
 The AIGCMatch framework incorporates attention-guided perturbation strategies at both the image and feature levels to achieve weak-to-strong consistency regularization.
 This method not only preserves the structural information of medical images but also enhances the model's ability to process complex semantic information.
-Extensive experiments conducted on the ACDC and ISIC-2017 datasets have validated the effectiveness of AIGCMatch.
+Extensive experiments conducted on the ACDC dataset have validated the effectiveness of AIGCMatch.
 Our method achieved a 90.4\% Dice score in the 7-case scenario on the ACDC dataset, surpassing the state-of-the-art methods and demonstrating its potential and efficacy in clinical settings.
-Additionally, on the ISIC-2017 dataset, we significantly outperformed our baseline, indicating the robustness and generalizability of AIGCMatch across different medical image segmentation tasks.